 An applicant for registration is referred for a practice assessment or practice evaluation if it has been more than three years since they successfully completed the entry-to-practice examination.
 In some cases, an applicant may have to undergo both processes to ensure they are competent to practise optometry in Ontario in accordance with the standards of practice.

 The Registration Committee is often unable to determine an applicant’s competence on the basis of a records assessment alone.
 Therefore, in order to avoid having an applicant incur the costs and additional time associated with two processes, the College is offering applicants the option to volunteer to undergo a practice evaluation at the very beginning.

 If the applicant is found to have deficiencies, the Registration Committee may make recommendations for improvement in order for the applicant to meet the standards of practice set in Ontario.

 Submit a completed Application for a Certificate of Registration, all required documents and a cheque for the application fee made payable to the College of Optometrists of Ontario.
-You will be registered for the immediate next administration of the Jurisprudence Exam unless you contact the College and let us know that you would like to sit at a later administration.
+You will be registered for the immediate next administration of the Jurisprudence Exam unless you contact the College and let us know that you would like to challenge the exam at a later administration.

 Jurisprudence results are reported within 4 weeks of each exam administration.
 Results are reported on a pass/fail basis.